 Cloth wrapped sound boards called Fabric Panels are the product of choice.
 The sound panels are custom cut to size, shape and color as you wish, to be evenly dispersed as you like throughout the perimeter wall or ceiling space around the Auditorium.
 Fabric Panels are 2” thick for Auditorium treatments, which maximize the absorption coefficients for both human voice and musical instrument, including low base and impact sounds.
 Your panels will ship to your project site with a set of corresponding clips designed to make for an easy and professional looking installation.See Fabric Panel

-Related Product Options
+Related Auditorium Acoustic Product Options

 The same Fabric Panels can be “floated” off your ceiling inside the Auditorium to produce the same sound values back that a perimeter wall or ceiling flush mounted treatment will deliver.
 These are called Ceiling Clouds and are designed to suspend mechanically from the ceiling as you wish, spread evenly across the expanse of your ceiling.
 And yes, the treatment will perform to the same levels of absorption as a lower wall mounted treatment would deliver back to the room.
 Another popular option for an Auditorium is to wrap perimeter wall mounted sound panels with graphics, imagery, logos, photography and artwork to generate the ultimate visual WOW factor along with the sound values delivered into space.
 These are called PicturePanels, be sure to check them out!

-Why Fabric Panels are a Great Choice
+Why Fabric Panels Are a Favorite for Auditorium Sound

 Fabric Panels are the ideal choice for controlling excessive reverberations in an Auditorium setting and delivering back premium sound quality.
 The acoustic panels are class A fire rated, decorative, durable, portable, and easy to self install.
 They come in 60 color options, or as an upgrade, we can wrap them the graphics and imagery of our designer PicturePanels.
 Fabric Panels are available in custom sizes up to 4’x10’ in dimension.